pranto814/recon-with-TraceMind/README.md

 - AnubisDB
 - SecurityTrails, only when `SECURITYTRAILS_API_KEY` is set
 - DNSDumpster official API, only when `DNSDUMPSTER_API_KEY` is set
+- Shodan DNS/domain lookup and host search, only when `SHODAN_API_KEY` is set

 TraceMind does not include Censys, direct C99 API, or Pentest-Tools cloud scanning in this final public-use build because those are token/plan/paid/quota-dependent and can confuse setup.